Skip to Main Content

 Journal Articles

-Journal articles are important sources for your research as they contain the most-up-to-date research in a given field and often focus on a particular aspect of a topic.
+Journal articles are important sources for your research as they contain the most up-to-date research in a given field and often focus on a particular aspect of a topic.
 There are different types of articles: scholarly, popular or trade.
-If you are looking for scholarly or peer reviewed articles, you can typically restrict your search results to only peer reviewed journal articles by applying a search limit in the database.
+Scholarly journals are also referred to as "academic," "peer-reviewed," or "refereed" journals.
+If you are looking for scholarly or peer-reviewed articles, you can typically restrict your search results to only peer-reviewed journal articles by applying a search limit in the database.

-To locate articles on your topic, use Omni or use an index or a database such as the ones recommended on this guide.
+To locate articles on your topic, use Omni or use an index or a database such as the ones recommended in this guide.

 Key Indexes and Databases